besaoct/gramobase/README.md

 **Telegram as a free, infinite, production-grade backend database.**

 Every Telegram channel is a collection.
 Every message is a document.
-Zero infrastructure needed — all you need a free Telegram account.
+Zero infrastructure needed.
+All you need a free Telegram account.

 ---